 Extraordinary Attorney Woo explores autism and legal matters, but not by filling its characters’ dialogue with technical information.
 Although the creators aim to educate and represent autism accurately, they tell their story by highlighting the quirky and lovable personality of Woo Young Woo – instead of lingering on her disabilities.

 For example, we see that Young Woo only eats kimbap because it is cut in a way that enables her to see every ingredient used, so she won’t be surprised with what goes into her mouth.
 The show uses this example to explain that some autistic people have highly delicate senses of smell and taste, hence their seemingly odd behaviors.

 When creating educational content for marketing purposes, always remember to do it in a creative and engaging way.
 People do like educational content, but they’ll ignore it if it’s boring.

 The common thread from each of these lessons is that good storytelling matters.
-Our Video Production Agency in Bangkok, Thailand and Motion Graphics Agency, Thailand can help you boost your branding with content that is educational and purposeful, as well as being fun and appealing to your target audience.
+Our Video Production Agency in Bangkok, Thailand can help you boost your branding with content that is educational and purposeful, as well as being fun and appealing to your target audience.

 Nichapatra Sombuntham is a social media manager at Lexicon, an award-winning digital agency in Bangkok, Thailand.
 Nichapatra works on storytelling-focused social media campaigns for many of Thailand’s leading organizaitons.